Cisco ACI Tutorial 3 – Sing a new song for sorting server groups and policy

 The following diagram shows the relationship between EPGsContractsSubjects and Filters.

 Filters are easy to understand.
 A filter simply allows traffic on a particular UDP/TCP port (or traffic on a particular protocol like ICMP).
-So in my example I have one filter called HTTP-Fltr with two entries – one I have named TCP80 which filters on destination TCP port 80, the other named UDP80, which filters on destination UDP port 80.
-Another filter is called HTTPS-Fltr with only one entry – TCP443 and the last one is called App-Fltr and has one entry called TCP88.
+So in my example I have one filter called HTTP_Fltr with two entries – one I have named TCP80 which filters on destination TCP port 80, the other named UDP80, which filters on destination UDP port 80.
+Another filter is called HTTPS_Fltr with only one entry – TCP443.
 No prizes for guessing how that naming scheme works!

-However, I would like to point out that there is a subtle difference between the first two filters and the last.
-Filters are defined within a Tenant space, so I have defined the first two in the common tenant, which means they will be available to all Tenants.
-The third one is defined within the RedNectar tenant.
+However, I would like to point out that there is a subtle difference between the two filters.
+Filters are defined within a Tenant space, so I have defined the first one in the tenant RedNectar.
+The other one is defined within the common tenant which means they will be available to all tenants.

 Now Contracts are not directly linked to Filters.
 Instead, Cisco has added an extra layer of flexibility (and complexity) by giving Contracts a child object called a Subject.
-And it is the Subjects that are linked to Filters – in my example the Contract ServerToClient.PN.Ct has two Subjects and one of those Subjects (Web-Subj) is linked to two Filters from the common tenant.
+And it is the Subjects that are linked to Filters – in my example the Contract WebServices_Ct has two Subjects and one of those subjects (WebServices_Subj1) is linked to a Filter that has two entries, while the other Subject (WebServices_Subj2) is linked to a Filter in the common tenant

-Finally, the crux of the matter is the way policy is applied through the Contract.
-For a Contract to pass traffic, the EPG either has to Consume a Contract or Provide a Contract. and every Contract must have at least one consumer and one provider to be of any use.
-Later I will discuss how Contracts can also be used to redirect traffic to services such as Firewalls and Load Balancers. but for now, notice how the name of the contract indicates the direction of consumption.
+The most confusing aspect of contracts is the way policy is applied through the Contract.
+For a Contract to pass traffic, the EPG either has to Consume or Provide a Contract. and every Contract must have at least one consumer and one provider to be of any use.
+Notice how the name of the contract indicates the provider of the service.
+I’ve found that including the word Service in the contract name helps crystallise in the user’s mind the direction that the contract must be applied.

 Configuration Steps